jwarby/flappy-bird-nes/README.md

     - an animated bird
     - gravity
     - ability to flap - press 'A'
+    - a single pipe which scrolls with the background
+      - this is implemented using sprites at present, but would be better if the background tiles could be swapped around - this would allow many more pipes (theoretically the entire screen could be filled with pipes).
-    - a game over state - currently only triggered when the bird wipes out by ploughing into the ground
+    - a game over state, which is triggered when the bird wipes out by ploughing into the ground, or hits the pipe
 - There is not:
-    - any pipes to avoid
     - sound
+    - multiple pipes
+    - title screen

 ## Notes